odepin/mkdocs/docs/index.md

 ## About me

 Hi!
-I'm Dave, an entrepreneur and educator from the Netherlands.
-I work with technical professionals facing the overwhelming pace of AI innovation and businesses struggling to translate AI hype into competitive advantage.
-Whether you're a developer watching your skills becoming obsolete or a company unsure how to implement AI effectively—the challenge is the same: how to effectively use this technology before your competitors do.
+I'm Olivier, an consultant and entrepreneur from France.
+I help SaaS and digital enterprises unlock the full potential of AI by creating tailored AI Transformation Roadmaps that turn early experimentation into measurable business value.
+By aligning AI initiatives directly with core objectives, I enable companies to boost ROI, accelerate innovation, and gain a competitive edge..

-My artificial intelligence journey spans over a decade, with bachelor's and master's degrees in the field and experience building custom data and AI systems across utilities, government, and e-commerce sectors.
-My tech stack includes Python, PostgreSQL, ML, FastAPI, OpenAI, Claude, Azure, vector databases, RAG, and LLM integration for enterprise applications.
+With over a decade using artificial intelligence, I hold multiple certifications and hands-on experience implementing AI systems across finance, media, and e-commerce.
+My expertise includes Python, PostgreSQL, machine learning, FastAPI, OpenAI, Claude, Azure, vector databases, RAG, and LLM integration.

-## Why work with me?
+## Why me?

-Here's what sets me apart and how I can help drive value for your business:
+What makes me unique — and how I help businesses unlock measurable value:

 <div class="grid cards" markdown>

--   :fontawesome-solid-building-user:{ .lg .middle } Proven Business Experience
+-   :fontawesome-solid-building-user:{ .lg .middle } Real-World Business Leader

     ---

-    As the founder of Datalumina, I bring entrepreneurial insight to every project.
-I understand both the technical and business sides of AI implementation, ensuring solutions that deliver real ROI and align with your business goals.
+    As an experienced founder, I combine entrepreneurial perspective with AI expertise, bridging technical implementation and business strategy to deliver solutions that drive ROI and align with core objectives.

--   :material-youtube:{ .lg .middle } Educator & Communicator
+-   :material-youtube:{ .lg .middle } Clear Guidance, Effective Communication

     ---

-    My experience as a content creator and educator means I can break down complex technical concepts into clear, actionable insights.
-You'll always understand the 'why' behind technical decisions and get clear progress updates.
+    By converting business needs into technical solutions, I make complex AI concepts easy to understand.
+You’ll always know the 'why' behind decisions and get clear, consistent updates on progress.

--   :material-school:{ .lg .middle } Industry Expert
+-   :material-school:{ .lg .middle } Seasoned Industry Specialist

     ---

-    With over a decade in AI and data science, including work across utilities, government, and e-commerce sectors, I bring battle-tested expertise to your projects.
-My solutions are built on real-world experience, not just theory.
+    With more than a decade in AI, IT, and strategy across telecoms, innovation, and e-commerce, I bring proven, hands-on expertise to every project.
+My solutions are grounded in real-world results, not theory.

--   :material-rocket:{ .lg .middle } Fast Implementation
+-   :material-rocket:{ .lg .middle } Efficient AI strategy

     ---

-    I specialize in rapid development and deployment of AI solutions.
-Using modern tools and proven frameworks, I can help you move from concept to production faster, giving you a competitive edge in today's fast-paced market.
+    I specialize in designing and executing AI implementation roadmaps.
+Leveraging modern tools and proven frameworks, I guide projects from concept to production efficiently, helping you gain a competitive edge.

 </div>